 B2B ecommerce simply refers to one business selling wholesale online to other businesses.
 It is ideal for distributors or manufacturers that are already selling wholesale and are looking to expand further.
 B2B ecommerce allows different industries to make online transactions with each other.

 How does B2B ecommerce work?

 B2B ecommerce starts with setting up a B2B portal, which is very similar to an online retail store, but is used between two businesses.
 After a wholesaler or manufacturer sets up their store, they can display product details such as description, stock on hand, prices, and any discounts or deals that may apply.
 Interested B2B buyers can view and place orders just like they would in an online retail store.
-Also like online retail stores, B2B vendors can allow their business customers to create an account while making a purchase.
+Also like online retailers, online B2B vendors can allow their business customers to create an account while making a purchase.
 This lets them access their account information, like order history and shipping preferences, and also provides a little more assurance of the safety of their transaction.